Ross-Murphy/PowerShell-GPT/README.md

 How to use ?
 ---

+It's as simple as cloning the repository and running

+`Import-Module -Name \path-to\PowerShell-GPT\PowerShell-GPT.psm1`
+It should run anywere that runs PowerShell 7.x  on Linux or Windows

+Adding the module import command to your PowerShell Profile is handy.

+In PS terminal window subsititue `code` for your prefered editor.
+`code $PROFILE`

-In this example you can add it to your profile and use it in VsCode
+In this example below you can add it to your profile and use it in VsCode

-In vscode PS terminal window
+In the vscode PS terminal window
 `code $PROFILE`

 add the following adjusting for your own path to your Api key and location where you git cloned the repo.